 At the Nebraska Humane Society, our job is not done once a pet is adopted.
 We also work to keep pets in homes by providing services for pet owners who may need a helping hand.
 By offering resources, we hope to keep pets out of our shelter and in the arms of their loving owners.

 Losing a pet can be painful and disruptive to your life, so the Nebraska Humane Society is here to help.
-We now offer two FREE pet loss support groups to help accomodate grieving pet parents.
+We now offer a FREE pet loss support group to help accommodate grieving pet parents.
 These informal discussion groups are led by volunteer grief specialists with experience in counseling and a deep love of pets.
 Feel free to stop by once or attend monthly.
 Reservations are not required.
 These groups are open to the public, so come to share or simply listen.
 Whatever you choose, we’re here to help with your healing.

-The Pet Food Pantry is open Fridays from 2 to 4 p.m. at the Center for Humane Education.
+The Pet Food Pantry is open Fridays from 2-4 p.m. at the Center for Humane Education.
 That building is located on the west side of the NHS campus, behind Walgreens.
 This pantry can help tide over pet owners who have fallen on hard times.
 No appointment is needed.
 Food is distributed free of charge on a first-come, first-served basis.

 Project Pet Safe provides temporary, safe housing of the companion animals of domestic abuse victims while those individuals work with an advocate to leave an abusive situation.
 Thanks to generous supporters, we work to arrange free, short term housing for these pets until they can be reunited with their loving owners.
 For more information about Project Pet Safe, e-mail email@example.com or call 402-905-3420.

 If you or someone you know is in need of a domestic violence advocate, contact one of the agencies listed below: